ericwbailey/ericwbailey.website/source/published/how-an-accessibility-designer-adds-keyboard-shortcuts-to-a-web-app.md

   - I didn’t evaluate popular browser extensions like [Grammarly](https://www.grammarly.com/).
   - I didn’t evaluate support on iOS or Android, but they do support keyboard input and people **do** use them.
   - I also didn’t evaluate Linux or [Orca](https://orca.gnome.org/).
 There are just too many possible permutations.
   - Seriously.
-I am only one man with a full-time job and a dog with attachment issues, folks.
+I am only one man with a full-time job and a dog who does not like it when I’m not giving her attention, folks.
 - Using an LLM:
   - Using [plaintext copies of screen reader manuals](https://support.freedomscientific.com/Content/Documents/Manuals/JAWS/Keystrokes.txt) to use as LLM context still created hallucinations.
   - It also doesn’t cover the app or operating system layers.